Employment Program 2020

 Is community important?
 With organizations like ours, building community is so important, otherwise we have no purpose.
 We have struggled a bit on how to go about doing this, so we ramped up the frequency of our newsletter, sending them monthly.
 We hold monthly Meet & Greet events in San Diego and working on the Riverside area as well as the Murrieta valley.
 We are also in the planning phase for a couple of fun outings in 2020 designed for everyone of all ages.

 So, who makes up a community such as ours?
 Our community is made up of a diverse group of people from all walks of life.
 There are those of us with a SCI/D who use wheelchairs for mobility, our friends and family, physical therapists, occupational therapist, recreation therapist, social workers, rehab nurses and anyone who advocates on our behalf.
 That's quite a powerful group of advocates if I do say so.

 What are the benefits of being part of a community such as ours?
 The most obvious to me is making new friends.
-Whether we're getting together for a Meet & Greet or an educational workshop or the Interabled Couples group, it's about friendship, socialization, building a support network and being a part of something bigger and we always have a good time.
+Whether we're getting together for a Meet & Greet, an educational workshop or the Interabled Couples group, it's about friendship, socialization, building a support network and being a part of something bigger than ourselves.
+Another benefit; we always have a good time.